SaOYaD123/SaOYaD123/README.md

 - 🌱 I am a Linux Enthusiast who likes to play with Computers.
-- 🌐 I am always active on Stack Overflow and Reddit.
+- 🌐 I am always active on Discord and Reddit.
 - 💽 Currently I know Python.
 - 💻 Learning to be a Full-Stack Developer